 About Caroline Conner

-She was selected as a “40 Under 40″ Honoree from the Phoenix Business Journal class of 2019 and ‚”Top 30 Business Leaders In Their 30s” from Arizona Business Magazine, Judith Krebs, PHR Memorial Volunteer of the Year Award Nominee from Arizona SHRM, and holds a Senior Professional in Human Resources (SPHR) from the HR Certification Institute.
+She was selected as a “40 Under 40″ honoree from the Phoenix Business Journal class of 2019‚ “Top 30 Business Leaders In Their 30s” from Arizona Business Magazine, Judith Krebs: PHR Memorial Volunteer of the Year award nominee from Arizona SHRM, and she holds a Senior Professional in Human Resources (SPHR) designation from the HR Certification Institute.

 Originally from Vancouver, Canada, she attended the British Columbia Institute of Technology’s School of Business for their Marketing Management and Communications Program.
 As a childhood figure skater in Vancouver, she learned the importance of team building from an early age.
 Her ability to shine as a hard worker with dedication and exceptional skill was also prevalent as a teenage employee in her parents’ pizzeria, where she also juggled 2 other jobs exceedingly well.

 Caroline has served on the Board of Directors for Gabriel’s Angels, a Valley non-profit whose mission is to inspire confidence, compassion, and best behaviors in at-risk children through pet therapy, Co-Chaired the Care Fund 2019 Desert Sky Gala where she tripled net revenue, and serves the American Heart Association through the Phoenix Heart Ball committee.

 Caroline and her husband, Joseph Conner, reside in Arizona, and enjoy time with their two children.